alexanderl20/vscode-kdb-q-forked/README.md

 * Symbols can now be queried and not error out
 * Strings now appear as strings in console
 * console size can be adjusted as expected, min size set to 20 200

+## Points of Note
+* The "grid view" shown in the original [extension](https://marketplace.visualstudio.com/items?itemName=xidaozu.vscode-kdb-q) does not work.
+    * This was to fix all issues of displaying results correctly in the console